Trumpiter-max/Web-Hacking-101/Server-Side/traversal.md

 Description of this lab: retrieve the contents of the /etc/passwd file in the display of product images, performs a URL-decode of the input before using it

-It have same solution of lab 1, but we need modify payload, replace `/` to `%252f`.
+It has same solution of lab 1, but we need to modify payload, replace `/` to `%252f`.
 Final payload `..%252f..%252f..%252fetc/passwd` then solved the lab